dokku/dokku-postgres/README.md

 ```
 postgres:app-links <app>                           # list all postgres service links for a given app
-postgres:backup <service> <bucket-name> [--use-iam] # creates a backup of the postgres service to an existing s3 bucket
+postgres:backup <service> <bucket-name> [--use-iam] # create a backup of the postgres service to an existing s3 bucket
-postgres:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # sets up authentication for backups on the postgres service
+postgres:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # set up authentication for backups on the postgres service
-postgres:backup-deauth <service>                   # removes backup authentication for the postgres service
+postgres:backup-deauth <service>                   # remove backup authentication for the postgres service
-postgres:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedules a backup of the postgres service
+postgres:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedule a backup of the postgres service
 postgres:backup-schedule-cat <service>             # cat the contents of the configured backup cronfile for the service
-postgres:backup-set-encryption <service> <passphrase> # sets encryption for all future backups of postgres service
+postgres:backup-set-encryption <service> <passphrase> # set encryption for all future backups of postgres service
-postgres:backup-unschedule <service>               # unschedules the backup of the postgres service
+postgres:backup-unschedule <service>               # unschedule the backup of the postgres service
-postgres:backup-unset-encryption <service>         # unsets encryption for future backups of the postgres service
+postgres:backup-unset-encryption <service>         # unset encryption for future backups of the postgres service
 postgres:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 postgres:connect <service>                         # connect to the service via the postgres connection tool
 postgres:create <service> [--create-flags...]      # create a postgres service